jmerljak/kuharija/README.md

 - installed PostgreSQL 9, created database `${db.name}` in default tablespace and granted privileges to user `${db.user}` with password `${db.password}`,
 - replaced dummy database name, username and password in properties section of pom.xml with real ones.

-Than you can compile and deploy application (including JDBC driver and datasource) to JBoss Application Server 7 in one step!
+Than you can compile and deploy application (including JDBC driver and datasource) to JBoss Application Server 7 in just one single step!

 `mvn clean apt:process install jboss-as:deploy`

 Application is then accessible at [http://localhost:8080/kuharija/](http://localhost:8080/kuharija/).

 Note: Deploy also creates database tables, but does not insert any data.
-You can insert basic data from provided script at `/src/main/resources/db/basic_data.sql`.
+You can insert basic demonstration data from provided script at `/src/main/resources/db/basic_data.sql`.

 Developers
 ------------